6 Hurricane Prep And Disaster Relief Articles To Help You Through Hurricane Season

 Endeavors’ Disaster Relief and Recovery is a service designed to connect emergency or disaster victims to services and funding they may not be aware of in order to help them recover after an emergency or disaster situation.
 Each Endeavors client is assigned a Disaster Case Manager (DRR) who will provide comprehensive support every step of the way.
 From connecting clients with safety shelters after a hurricane and facilitating/coordinating evacuation efforts to coordinating home repairs and acquiring new furniture and clothing, Endeavors works relentlessly to help rebuild the lives of people struck by disaster.

 And, no, not all natural disasters involve weather.
 When the coronavirus pandemic struck, Endeavors deployed full-time and reservist employees to assist with the public health crisis.
 Read the full story: “What Do Emergency Services Look Like In A Pandemic?”

 Endeavors has provided disaster relief in Texas, Florida, North Carolina, Alabama, and Puerto Rico and is currently serving clients in Texas, Louisiana, and Puerto Rico.
 If you have been impacted by a disaster in one of these areas and need assistance, contact our DCM team via phone or email.
 We are standing by, and would be honored to assist you however we can.

 Endeavors is a longstanding national non-profit that provides an array of programs and services in support of children, families, Veterans, natural disaster victims, and those struggling with mental illness and other disabilities.
 Endeavors serves vulnerable people in crisis through innovative personalized services and Emergency Services/Disaster Response.
-For more information on our Disaster Case Management services, please visit www.endeavors.org.
+For more information on our Disaster Relief and Recovery services, please visit www.endeavors.org.